GHROTIC/muos-themes/README.md

 *<p align=center> Original theme for MuOS</p>*

-The theme can currently be found on the MuOS Discord.
-I will also add it here for download at a later date.
+<p align=center>The theme can currently be found on the MuOS Discord.
+I will also add the download here at a later date.</p>

 <br>